 The Imperial Orcs began as slaves.
 By the time the First Empress was putting her Empire together, generations of orcs had been born, lived and died as slaves to the human nations.
 Slaves were rare in Navarr and Urizen, because they had little use for them, and in the Brass Coast because slavery was an abomination to many.
 However it was commonplace everywhere else in the Empire; just as it was common for humans to labour as slaves in the lands the Orcs controlled.
-For the forerunners of the Imperial Orcs the founding of the Empire swelled their numbers as more Orc tribes were conquered but it brought no respite from their toil.
+For the forerunners of the Imperial Orcs the founding of the Empire swelled their numbers as more Orc nations were conquered but it brought no respite from their toil.

 Orc children were traded like livestock.
 The old and the weak were left to starve.
 Thoughtless cruelty was commonplace.
 The most common attitude of slave owners was that orcs were lucky to be alive, the only alternative they saw was death for those who resisted the expansion of the Empire.
 Those orcs who escaped captivity were simply never seen again, unless they were hunted down and brought back to the camps to face execution as a warning to the others.

-Orcs taken as slaves were deliberately separated from their tribes to make them easier to handle.
+Orcs taken as slaves were deliberately separated from their families to make them easier to handle.
 The result was that the orcs had lost all sense of identity, stripped of their tribal heritage by generations of slavery.
 As a result when an orc managed to escape, they made no effort to rescue anyone else.

 The uprising began in Varushka with the legendary orc warlord Thrace.
 Young, confident and strong-willed, he saw something that no previous orc slave had seen.
-The other orc slaves were not strangers, they were part of his legion - his tribe.
+The other orc slaves were not strangers, they were part of his legion - his nation.
 Through force of will and physical might, he bound his fellows together.
 He engineered a collapse in the mine allowing the entire legion to escape as one.
-A single escape was not enough for Thrace and his legion - they had decided that all the slaves kept by the Empire were their people, and they set out to free as many of their tribe as they could.
+A single escape was not enough for Thrace and his legion - they had decided that all the slaves kept by the Empire were their people, and they set out to free as many of their nation as they could.

 Thrace's legion began raiding nearby slave enclosures, freeing other orc slaves and appropriating weapons and food for their growing band.
 Wherever Thrace's legion went, they offered the slaves they liberated a simple choice.
 Join our legion and come with us, or stay by yourselves and try to make it alone.
 The majority chose to join the legion, and their numbers quickly grew.
 Throughout the Summer there were numerous battles with Varushkan troops sent to deal with the uprising, but the results were indecisive and with winter closing in, the Varushkans were forced to abandon the pursuit.

 By this time the legion had grown so large that Thrace was forced to split his forces in three to allow them to survive the winter.
 They spent the cold months practising with the armour and weaponry they had captured.
-Messengers were sent to the barbarian tribes, to seek aid, but they were bloodily rebuffed.
-If anything, the barbarian tribes seemed to hate the liberated slaves even more than the humans.
+Messengers were sent to the orc nations, to seek aid, but they were bloodily rebuffed.
+If anything, the barbarian orcs seemed to hate the liberated slaves even more than the humans.
 From surviving emissaries, the news trickled back that no escaped orc slave had ever been accepted among the barbarians; those few who had survived the arduous trek to the lands claimed by the barbarians, and those slaves in territories that had fallen to the barbarians, were simply killed.